MiniApollo/kickstart.emacs/README.md

 ## 1. Requirements

--   Gnu Emacs 29.1 (Latest stable release)
+-   Gnu Emacs 30.1 or later (Latest stable release)
 -   Git (To clone/download this repository)